wsmaragh/BookShelf/README.md

 * Buy book on Amazon

 ## Test:
 * clone or download the project to test.
-No dependencies.
+Pod install if necessary.

 ## Built using:
 * Swift 4.2, and programmatic Layout (no storyboards)